dhanushullas/dhanushullas/README.md

 - 👋 Hi, I’m @dhanushullas
 - 👀 I’m interested in ...
-UI/UX Design and FrontEnd Development
+Software Development and Testing
 - 🌱 I’m currently learning ...
-In detail about design fundamentals
+In detail about the Importance of Roles played in a development environment
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...  dhanushullas@gmail.com

 <!---